NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

    Draw(gfu)

 Using an augmented Lagrangian formulation, we were able to converge in only two iterations.
-This is because the augmented Lagrangian formulation improves the spectral equivalence of the mass matrix of the pressure space and the Schur complement.
+This is because the augmented Lagrangian formulation improves the spectral equivalence between the mass matrix of the pressure space and the Schur complement.

 .. list-table:: Preconditioners performance
    :widths: auto